acediatic/750-Assignment-1/stronger/README.md

 - Flutter, still in it's infancy, appears to be [less performant](https://medium.com/nonstopio/my-experience-with-flutter-web-performance-advantages-disadvantages-part-2-556eaa5d6e4a) than pure HTML/JS like React uses.
 - Flutter Web being newer also means that there is less support than there is for React development.
 However, Flutter has greater support than that of React Native.
 - Styling in React is achieved through CSS, whereas Flutter uses "themes".
 Some React libraries allow you to use themes, however.

+A list of equivalences between Flutter and WebDev is also available [in the Flutter docs](https://docs.flutter.dev/get-started/flutter-for/web-devs).

 # The _Stronger_ App